Media Resources

 Ready to Use

-Copy and use the following description freely in articles, event listings, social posts, and program guides.
+Feel free to copy and use the following description in articles, event listings, social posts, and program guides.
+We can also customize the boilerplate for your needs.

 Please use our official hashtag when posting about the festival on social media.